pSUNSET/Pytlin/README.md

 Sometimes, we would like to use a kwargs-like map or dict which is a more convenient map or dict with string keys and values.
-But the elements in `Kwargs` are all immutable, we need `MutableKwargs` instead.
+Since the elements in `Kwargs` are all immutable, we need `MutableKwargs` instead.

 For example: